TreblesomeTenor/ThunderHack-Reborn/README.md

 </p>

 > [!WARNING]
-> Work on ThunderHack Recode is completely stopped,
+> Work on ThunderHack Recode has completely stopped,
 > it will be replaced by this which will provide new updates to ThunderHack

 <div align="center">